francosae/Document-Scanner/README.md

 ```

 ## Roadmap
-- I am planning to implement a feature where you can select the corners for a document that may have ripped edges or be torn.
+- I am working to implement a feature where you can select the corners for a document that may have ripped edges or be torn and scan multiple images at once.